opnfv/pharos/docs/labs/zte-nj-lab/lab_description.rst

 -----------------------

 Resources located in OPNFV ZTE NJ Lab shall only be used for CI, infra setup/configuration and troubleshooting purposes.
-No development work is allowed in OPNFV LF Lab.
+No development work is allowed in OPNFV ZTE Lab.

 Remote Access Infrastructure